 Major risks faced by the Bank and its subsidiaries have been identified, analyzed and mitigated through an integrated, enterprisewide risk management system.
-The BoD has explicitly communicated Report of The Nomination & Remuneration Committee (NRC)

-Risk Evaluation and Management Lending To Related Parties and Large Exposure Loans Financial and non Financial Report Transparency the Bank's mission, strategy, target market and risk appetite as well as performance indicators and criteria to measure achievements, while minimizing unexpected events.
+The BoD has explicitly communicated Report of The Risk Monitoring Committee (RMC) Risk Evaluation and the Bank's mission, strategy, target market and risk appetite as well as performance indicators and criteria to measure achievements, while minimizing unexpected events.
 In addition, adequate mechanism and infrastructure of risk management have been built to evaluate potential risks and hindrances.
 Anticipating service interruptions, the Bank operates fully redundant disaster recovery systems and business recovery plans.